Teach For America: Criticism

-A 2010 article published by Campus Progress suggested that "TFA’s breakneck training course leaves TFA teachers—or 'corps members,' as they’re called—with insufficient classroom experience, before throwing them headfirst into some of the most disadvantaged school districts in the country."
+A 2010 article published by Campus Progress suggested that "TFA's breakneck training course leaves TFA teachers—or 'corps members,' as they're called—with insufficient classroom experience, before throwing them headfirst into some of the most disadvantaged school districts in the country."

 Deborah Appleman, a professor of Educational Studies at Carleton College, wrote in a 2009 editorial for the Minneapolis Star-Tribune that "[i]mplicit in Teach for America's approach is the insidious assumption that anyone who knows a subject and is willing to be with kids can teach – with little training."
-She also challenged TFA's "elitist" structure.
-"The story of TFA becomes a kind of master narrative, a story of heroic and altruistic young people that focuses much more squarely on them than it does on the lives of the children they are committed to serve.
+She also challenged TFA's "elitist" structure: "The story of TFA becomes a kind of master narrative, a story of heroic and altruistic young people that focuses much more squarely on them than it does on the lives of the children they are committed to serve.
 There is an elitist overtone to the structure of TFA, a belief that the best and the brightest can make a difference in the lives of children who are less fortunate, even when they are not professionally prepared to do so."

-Kopp said in a Seattle radio appearance in 2001 that outsiders often misunderstand the function of TFA.
-“We’re a leadership development organization, not a teaching organization,” she said.
-“I think if you don’t understand that, of course it’s easy to tear the whole thing apart.”
-Critics claim this comment shows TFA exists more to advance the career of its recruits than of the students it claims to help.
+Wendy Kopp said in a Seattle radio appearance in 2001 that outsiders often misunderstand the function of TFA: "We're a leadership development organization, not a teaching organization," she said.
+"I think if you don't understand that, of course it's easy to tear the whole thing apart."
+Critics claim this comment shows TFA exists more to advance the careers of its recruits than of the students it claims to help.

 Teach For America Counter-Narratives: Alumni Speak Up and Speak Out (Peter Lang, 2015), edited by T. Jameson Brewer and Kathleen deMarrais, was the first official collection of critical alumni voices.
 Each chapter of the book, written by TFA alumni, sheds light on the organization.
-With critical narratives covering the entire span of TFA's 25 years of operations, the chapters are organized into three broad categories: (1) TFA's Recruitment, Training, and Support Structure; (2) TFA's Approach to Diversity; and (3) TFA's Approach to Criticism and Critics.
+With critical narratives covering the entire span of TFA's first 25 years of operations, the chapters are organized into three broad categories: (1) TFA's Recruitment, Training, and Support Structure; (2) TFA's Approach to Diversity; and (3) TFA's Approach to Criticism and Critics.

 In February 2019, over 300 TFA Alumni signed a letter objecting to the organization putting pressure on young teachers to cross the picket line during the Oakland teachers' strike.
 Because TFA corps members are often AmeriCorps members, and striking is a prohibited activity for AmeriCorps members, TFA educators risked losing their AmeriCorps award if they went on strike.